Day wins PGA Championship in record style

 South African Branden Grace, who pulled within a shot of Day's lead after making four birdies in five holes from the third, signed off with a 69 to place third at 15 under.

+"He was sitting there swinging as hard as he could off the tee, and every single drive was right down the middle of the fairway," said the 22-year-old American.

+"Jason ... it was his day.
+He played like a champion and he fully deserved this win."

-McIlroy, back in action this week to defend his PGA Championship crown after being sidelined with an ankle injury, signed off with a 69 to finish at nine under.
+McIlroy, back in action this week to defend his PGA Championship crown after being sidelined with an ankle injury, shot 69 to finish 17th at nine under.

 (Editing by Andrew Both)